Scrap and recycling vendor profiles

 | Locations | Geographic concentration and major facilities |

-- Sims Metal Management — public, global footprint
+- Sims Metal Management — publicly traded, global footprint with strong East Coast and West Coast presence

-- Radius Recycling (formerly Schnitzer Steel) — public, West Coast and Northeast
+- Radius Recycling (formerly Schnitzer Steel) — publicly traded, West Coast and Northeast

-- Commercial Metals Company (CMC) — public, integrated with mini-mills
+- Commercial Metals Company (CMC) — publicly traded, integrated with its own EAF mini-mills

 - SA Recycling — private, multi-state Western U.S.